Basilica of the Visitation of the Blessed Virgin Mary, Trakai

-St. Mary Church in Trakai, Lithuania, is a Roman Catholic church.
-It was founded by Vytautas the Great in 1409 and constructed in gothic style.
-Later it was significantly altered during the Baroque period, and its current appearance is mostly defined by these alterations.
-The main altarpiece contains the icon, The Mother of God of Trakai.
+The Basilica of the Visitation of the Blessed Virgin Mary (Švč.
+Mergelės Marijos Apsilankymo bazilika) in Trakai, Lithuania, is a Roman Catholic church.
+It was founded by Vytautas the Great in 1409 and constructed in the gothic style.
+It was later significantly altered during the Baroque period, and its current appearance is mostly defined by these alterations.
+The main altarpiece contains the icon of Our Lady of Trakai.